 It is an international summer school for young singers with A Cappella choral singing as its emphasis.
 This year's course is based in beautiful Devon at Exeter Cathedral and its Choir School.
-We are expecting a wonderful week of www.International-acappella-school.webeden.co.uk
+We are expecting a wonderful week of choral singing with an international line up of participants from around Europe and beyond working at a high level of music making www.International-acappella-school.webeden.co.uk